 Go into detail with your answer.
 Try not to say something you think would be too predictable.
 If you can think of an interesting or new kind of way to tidy, go ahead.
 The examiner wouldn’t want to read hundreds of papers all giving the same type of description.
 If you can, try and think of at least one small thing to make your piece original.

 PLUS, YOU NOW GET THIS FREE BONUS…

 Plus 30-days FREE ACCESS to the exclusive 11+ online testing suite.
-100s of online interactive questions and answers for your child to complete in timed conditions (scores and times are saved so you can track their progress with ease).
+100s of online interactive questions and answers for your child to complete in timed conditions.
 Thereafter, just £5.95 per month.
 No minimum term.
 You may cancel anytime.
 Cancel before the 30-days are up and you will not be charged.
 Online suite access on PC, MAC and mobile devices.